EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 [Windows Linux Subsystem (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) is required to run [**Rancher Desktop**](https://rancherdesktop.io/).
 If it isn't installed, follow the [instructions on this repository](./1-fundamental-software.md#13-windows-subsystem-for-linux) to install it.

+To install [**Rancher Desktop**](https://rancherdesktop.io/), take the following steps:

-To [install](https://docs.rancherdesktop.io/getting-started/installation/) the software [Rancher Desktop](https://rancherdesktop.io/), download the latest version from the [releases page on GitHub](https://github.com/rancher-sandbox/rancher-desktop/releases) and then execute the downloaded executable.
+1. **Download:** Get the latest version from the [releases page on GitHub](https://github.com/rancher-sandbox/rancher-desktop/releases) and execute the installer.

-When prompted, choose the option *Install for all users of this machine* (there will be a prompt for elevated permissions that must be accepted) and when the installation is finished, uncheck the checkbox *Run Rancher Desktop* and click Finish to close the installation wizard.
-After closing the installation wizard, start the [Rancher Desktop](https://rancherdesktop.io/) application from the Windows Start Menu.
+2. **Install:** When prompted, choose *Install for all users of this machine* (accept the elevated permissions prompt).
+3. **Finish:** When the installation is finished, uncheck *Run Rancher Desktop* and click **Finish**.
+4. **Launch:** Start Rancher Desktop from the Windows Start Menu.

-On the [**Rancher Desktop**](https://rancherdesktop.io/) welcome screen, uncheck the option `Enable Kubernetes` and select `dockerd` as the *Container Engine*.
+5. **Configure:** On the welcome screen, uncheck `Enable Kubernetes` and select `dockerd` as the Container Engine.

-It's now necessary to re-start Windows to enable all the previous changes.

-Make sure that [**Rancher Desktop**](https://rancherdesktop.io/) is running (launch it if necessary) and, on a PowerShell console, execute the following command:
+Once the installation is completed, go through [**Rancher Desktop**](https://rancherdesktop.io/) preferences and set it as desired.
+It is recommended to enable *Automatically start at login* and also *Start in the background*.

+To verify that the installation was sucssefull, make sure [**Rancher Desktop**](https://rancherdesktop.io/) is running, then open a new PowerShell console and execute:

     wsl --list --verbose

-If everything is correct, the output of the previous command will show the **rancher-desktop** distros running on [WSL](https://learn.microsoft.com/windows/wsl/).

-The [**Rancher Desktop**](https://rancherdesktop.io/) installation and usage files are stored in the following folder:

-+ `%USERPROFILE%\AppData\Local\rancher-desktop` contains the distribution data, container images, logs, etc;

-To test if `docker` command is full functional by your user, execute the following command on a PowerShell console:
+You should see the [**Rancher Desktop**](https://rancherdesktop.io/) distros running.
+Next, test if the `docker` command is fully functional for your user:

     docker info

-If the output of the above command is detailed information about the Docker installation on your system, the docker command is fully functional and no further action is necessary.
-On the other hand, if you see a permission error (e.g., "Permission denied" or "Access is denied"), it means your user lacks the required privileges to run the `docker`command.
-On this situation, to be able to run the `docker` command on the terminal, it's necessary to add your Windows user to the `docker-users` group.
-On a PowerShell console, execute the below command to check if the `docker-users` group exists and if your user belongs to it.
+If you see detailed information about the Docker installation, you are done!
+No further action is necessary.

+If `docker info` returns a permission error (e.g., "Access is denied"), your Windows user lacks the privileges to interact with the Docker socket.
+You will need to add your user to the `docker-users` group and that can be done taking the following steps:

+1. On a PowerShell console, check if the group exists and your membership by running:

+    ```powershell
     net localgroup docker-users
+    ```

-If the `docker-users` group doesn't exists yet, open a PowerShell console as *Administrator* and [create it](https://stackoverflow.com/a/64293327) with the following commands:
+2. If the `docker-users` group doesn't exists yet, open a PowerShell console with *Administrator* privileges and [create it](https://stackoverflow.com/a/64293327) with the following commands:

+    ```powershell
-    New-LocalGroup -Name 'docker-users' -Description 'docker Users Group' Add-LocalGroupMember -Group 'Administrators' -Member ('docker-users') -Verbose
+    New-LocalGroup -Name 'docker-users' -Description 'docker Users Group'

-To add your Windows user to the `docker-users` group, open a PowerShell console as *Administrator*, replace the ***{LABEL}*** in the below command as appropriate and then execute it.
+    ```

+3. On a PowerShell console with *Administrator* privileges, add your Windows user to the group (replace `{YOUR_USER_ID}` with your exact Windows username, found by looking at the folder name under `C:\Users\`):

+    ```powershell
     net localgroup docker-users "{YOUR_USER_ID}" /ADD

-> **Label Definition**
+    ```

+> **Security Note: Avoid the "Administrator" Workaround**
 >
-> + **{YOUR_USER_ID}** : Your local Windows user name that can be determines by looking at the folder name under `C:\Users\`.

-If, successful, the output of the previous command will be `The command completed successfully`.

-It's now necessary to re-start Windows to enable all the previous changes.
+> You might find older tutorials or StackOverflow answers (like the one linked above) suggesting you run `Add-LocalGroupMember -Group 'Administrators' -Member ('docker-users')` to fix this issue.
+Do not do this.
+Adding the docker-users group to the Windows Administrators group is a severe security risk that grants full system control to anyone in the group.
+>
+> How it actually works: The Docker/Rancher background service runs with elevated privileges and listens for commands via a Windows "Named Pipe" (`//./pipe/docker_engine`).
+By default, the service is programmed to look for a local group called exactly `docker-users`.
+If this group exists, the service explicitly allows members of that group to send commands through the pipe.
+>
+> By simply creating the group, adding your user, and logging out/in (which refreshes your Windows security token), the Docker service will securely grant your user access to the pipe without needing to compromise your entire machine's security.

+4. Log out of Windows and log back in to apply the group membership changes.

+     + Click the Start button;
+     + Click your User Profile Icon;
+     + Select Sign out;
+     + Log back into Windows.

-To confirm that everything is correct, execute the below commands on a [Git Bash](https://git-scm.com/) terminal and check its output.
+5. Confirm that everything is correct, executing on a [Git Bash](https://git-scm.com/) terminal the following commands:

-    net localgroup docker-users
+    docker info
     docker --version
-    kubectl version
+    kubectl version --client

+The [**Rancher Desktop**](https://rancherdesktop.io/) installation and usage files are stored in the following folder:

++ `%USERPROFILE%\AppData\Local\rancher-desktop` contains the distribution data, container images, logs, etc;

 ### 4.10.
 Terraform